cruzgerman216/2023-code-labs-be-notes/C9-REST/notes.md

 - Create a simple Ruby on Rails application with a "Posts" resource.
 The "Posts" resource should have a title and a body.
 Use RESTful routes to map the CRUD operations to the appropriate actions and views.
 Do this manually without the scaffold generator.
 - Title and body should never be empty for a given post record.
-- Error messages should prompt the user when there is problem saving an invalid post
+- Error messages should prompt the user when there is a problem saving an invalid post
 - Use partials to refactor the view templates

 - Use the faker gem and the seeds file to populate the database with more than 50 post records